 Its desktop client is simple to use and includes a number of extra security features.
 By default, Windscribe activates its integrated firewall feature, a kill switch that prevents any internet traffic from being transferred if you lose your connection to the VPN for any reason.
 You can also share your encrypted connection as a secure wireless hotspot, if your router supports the feature.

 Windscribe has a generous 10GB per month free tier.
-Free users get access to locations in 11 countries, excluding any of the Windflix video streaming endpoints.
+Free users get access to locations in 11 countries – not including any of the Windflix video streaming endpoints.

-If you like the service enough to pay for it, it works out at £6.79 monthly or £36.95 per year – both of which are among the cheapest prices we’ve seen for a quality VPN service.
+If you like the service enough to pay for it, it works out at £7.43 monthly or £40.43 per year, which are among the cheapest prices we’ve seen for a quality VPN service.

 Windscribe – Performance

-We were delighted to find that Windscribe’s free service is just as fast as its paid-for version, although you get a more limited selection of endpoints, and no access to its US Windflix specialised streaming servers. iPlayer worked on both free and paid services.
+We recently carried out dedicated tests of Windscribe’s free service: unlike most free VPN services from commercial providers, it performs just as well as its paid-for version, although you get a more limited selection of endpoints, and no access to its US Windflix specialise streaming servers.

 Related: What is a VPN?

-It’s generally fast, provides a technically unlimited number of simultaneous connections – although we’re not sure how far users are allowed to push that in practice – and its pricing is competitive.
+It’s transparent about its privacy policies and, although it keeps some logs to help manage its service, says that it doesn’t keep any identifying information.
+The service supports a wide range of devices and is generally easy to use, although its endpoint list isn’t searchable.
+It’s generally fast, provides a technically unlimited number of simultaneous connections – although we’re not sure how far users are allowed to push that in practice – and its pricing is very competitive.

 - Read our view on the free version of Windscribe in our Best free VPN roundup